bbalasubramani/notes-manager-app/README.md

 ### Frontend

--React: A JavaScript library for creating user interfaces.
+-**React**: A JavaScript library for creating user interfaces.

--Vite: An alternative to Webpack for modern build setups.
+-**Vite**: An alternative to Webpack for modern build setups.

--React Router: Used for client-side routing and navigation.
+-**React Router**: Used for client-side routing and navigation.

--Axios: A promise-based HTTP client to make API calls.
+-**Axios**: A promise-based HTTP client to make API calls.

----

 ### Backend

--Node. js & Express: Fast, unopinionated, minimalist web framework for node.
+-**Node. js & Express**: Fast, unopinionated, minimalist web framework for node.

--MongoDB & Mongoose: MongoDB serves as the NoSQL database, while Mongoose is the ODM library in a more schema world.
+-**MongoDB & Mongoose**: MongoDB serves as the NoSQL database, while Mongoose is the ODM library in a more schema world.

--JSON Web Tokens (JWT): used for stateless, secure authentication.
+-**JSON Web Tokens (JWT)**: used for stateless, secure authentication.

--Bcrypt. js and hashing/salting passwords.
+-**Bcrypt. js**:for hashing/salting passwords.

--CORS: Middleware for allowing cross-origin request.
+-**CORS**: Middleware for allowing cross-origin request.

 ---

 ## 💻 Setup and Installation

--To set it up and run locally, follow this steps.
+To set it up and run locally, follow this steps.

 ### Prerequisites